dmueller2001/TotemMap/README.md

     singlemapmaker.js
     leaflet-providers.js
 zip up the directory into a .zip extension file
-Upload it via the Dashboard>Plugins>Install New>Upload User Interface in WordPress
+Upload it via the Dashboard>Plugins>Install New>Upload

+Then insall the "Appliance" theme via the Dashboard>Appearance>Search on "Appliance"

 This plug-in works with the "Appliance" WordPress Theme by Emily Conway (http://www.applymedia.co.uk/appliance/).
 It is a baseline theme to you get started.
 Appliance is a clean and minimalist theme that is ideal for blogs / magazines / portfolios.
 It's spacious, minimalist, clean, light and very fast to load.

 We use the WordPress iPhone and Android applications to do data collections and posting directly to the site.